isomerpages/alps-corp/_strategic-procurement/Pharmaceutical Sourcing Events.md

 <h4>TO GAIN DIRECT ACCESS INTO EVENTS</h4>
 <ul>
 <li>
-<p>Click on the respective link found in the column “Respond to Posting”.
+<p>Refer to RFP/Invitation Notices below for the website URL to each event
-You will be directed to the next page.</p>
+under the column “Respond to Posting”.</p>
 </li>
 <li>
 <p>Click on the “Respond to Posting” button found on the page.</p>